Skip to main content

 After Feature Hook

-Configure feature-level cleanup after all scenarios:
+Configure feature-level cleanup after all scenarios complete:

 Feature: After feature cleanup